jrwoodwa/AnimeBostonEventSchedulerPublic/README.md

 - Filters low-utility events and early low-value ones

 Solves the schedule as an assignment problem via linear programming (LP) optimization

-# Gist of Optimization
-- Optimization is figuring out how to get an objective given constraints and decisions.
-- Decisions are the actions to take toward an objective within constraints.
-  - x[event] is a yes/no decision variable we want to solve per event:
-    - 1 = schedule
-    - 0 = do not schedule
-- An objective is a goal to minimize or maximize (e.g., maximize utility/enjoyment given events selected)
-- Constraints are what the rules are.
-For example:
-  - Focus on interesting events only.
-  - Not considering events below a Utility threshold, say, 5
-  - Arrive at 9:45 am, or earlier if it's a great morning event, say 8:00 am (if the utility score >= 7 to justify less sleep)
-- No double-booking events
-  - Pick only one event per 15-minute timeslot.
-  - Locks in until the end (currently no partials, but we could leave 15 mins early if we want, for example)
-- Only one meal for lunch and one meal for dinner
-  - I assumed flexible 60-minute meal 'events' between, say, 11:30 am and 1:30 pm; 5:00 pm and 7:30 pm)

 # 🔁 Nice to haves for next year
 - Refined scoring: Update utility ratings now that we know which events over‑ or under‑deliver.